 Plan for Pets

-Many tenants want to bring their pets with them, but this can be a tricky endeavor.
+Many tenants want to bring their pets with them, but this can be a tricky endeavour.
 Every pet is different, so landlords are taking a big risk by allowing you to bring your pet.
-Ideally, you should provide them with some pet references, or people who know that your pet is well-behaved and won’t damage the rental unit.
+Ideally, you should provide them with some pet references or people who know that your pet is well-behaved and won’t damage the rental unit.

 Check Your Credit Score